drkvogel/radius-blackjack/README.md

-# Radius Interview Python Programming Task
+# Radius Python Programming Task

 See spec.md for task specification